Tommaso Ragno

 Tommaso Ragno (born 1 June 1967) is an Italian stage and film actor.

 Biography

 Early life and education

 Tommaso Ragno was born on 1 June 1967 in Vieste, a coastal town in the province of Foggia, as the eldest of two children.
 His family, mainly from Apulia and on the grand-maternal side from ex-Yugoslavia, moved to Piacenza when he was two years old.
 Always having been very introverted, he spent a lot of time in solitude reading books and studying literature, planning on becoming a writer.
 However, later he went on to study acting at the Paolo Grassi School of Dramatic Art in Milan.

-After having spent a part of his life living in Berlin, Ragno currently resides in Rome, where he has also spent the pandemic lockdown.
+After having spent a part of his life living in Berlin, Ragno currently resides in Rome, where he also spent the pandemic lockdown.

 Stage and film career

 In 1988, he debuted as a stage actor in the Greek tragedy La seconda generazione, a collection of pieces by Aeschylus, Sophocles and Euripides directed by Mario Martone.
 Since the 1990s, he has worked repeatedly with Carlo Checci, whom he calls his "greatest teacher".

 He made his film debut in 1997, starring in We All Fall Down by Davide Ferrario.
 In 2001 he was the lead in Chimera, directed by Pappi Corsicato, and in 2007, alongside Isabelle Huppert, in Medea Miracle by Tonino De Berdani.
 He also starred in The Council of Egypt (2002), L'uomo privato (2007), Me and You (2012), Like Crazy (2016) and Bloody Richard (2017).

 In 2018, he starred in Happy as Lazzaro, directed by Alice Rohrwacher, who won the Award for the best Screenplay for it at the Cannes Film Festival as well as the American National Board of Review's Best Foreign Language Film Award.
 In his role as the grown-up Tancredi, Ragno has been nominated at the CinEuphoria Awards for Best Ensemble - International Competition.
 Other notable works he starred in include Nanni Moretti's Three Floors in 2021 and Paolo Virzì's Dry in 2022. directed by Paolo Virzi, both of which were shot before the pandemic.
 In 2022, he won the Nastro d'Argento for the Best Supporting Actor for his role in Mario Martone's Nostalgia.